Thursday, December 7, 2023

 "First of all, if you judge yourself saved, you judge yourself righteous.
 Luke 18: The Parable of the Pharisee and the Tax Collector.
 9 He then addressed this parable to those who were convinced of their own righteousness and despised everyone else..."

-I do not assign any status to myself but accept in humility what God has given me.
-You turn the message of Luke 18:9-14 right on its own head.
+We are not assign any status to ourselves, but accept in humility what God has given us.
+The message of Luke 18:9-14 has been turned right on its own head.
 It condemns people who trust in their works to have a righteous standing before God.
 That would include things like going to church, baptism, confessing sins to a priest, partaking in communion, praying to saints, not committing evil actions, and a host of other things people do.

 "2.
 But if you say, "I am saved because of the righteousness of Christ which He has credited to me."
 Scripture doesn't say any such thing.
 If you are not truly righteous, God will condemn you.
 God does not acquit the wicked (Proverbs 17:15; Galatians 6:7)."